Hawthorne Hotel

 DESCRIPTION

-Every room is unique in size and lighting, as the hotel was renovated throughout the years without a master plan, giving the rooms a charming quirkiness.
+Every room is unique in size and lighting, as the hotel was renovated over the years without a master plan, giving individual rooms a charming quirkiness.
 The Hawthorne Hotel states on their website: “Each of our 93 rooms is individually furnished and tastefully appointed with 18th century-style reproduction furnishings, reflecting our unique New England charm and character.
 Our rates range from $114.00 to $315.00, depending upon the season and the type of accommodations.”

 HISTORY

-Since 1830, the main headquarters of The Salem Marine Society, also was located on this spot.
-This organization was formed in 1766 by sea captains, due to the high mortality/injury rate of mariners who met misfortune on the sea.
 It was common for sea captains and their men to perish while at work on their ships (House of the Seven Gables Museum).
-This organization provided relief for family members of sea captains, and support for disabled or elderly former sea captains.
-Members as well as shared information about the treacherous waters they all traveled to promote a better outcome for survival, working at sea.
+The Society provided relief for family members of perished sea captains, and support for disabled or elderly former captains.
+Members also shared information about the treacherous waters they traveled to promote better outcomes for survival.

 HISTORY OF MANIFESTATIONS